 Blank Mouse Pad = $1.75 (Do not forget to factor in the inbound freight into this figure and realize that can drastically change the cost of the blank.
 You want to try to buy in enough quantity to gain price breaks, but not so much that you would not be able to sell that inventory in the course of 6 months to a year.
 There are costs to carry inventory for extended periods of time.)

-Paper and Ink = $.75 (As mentioned the printer you use can make a world of difference in this area, but in general you are looking at about .0095 per square inch with small format and .065 per square foot with wide format)
+Paper and Ink = $.75 (As mentioned the printer you use could make a world of difference in this area, but in general, you are looking at about .0095 per square inch with small format and .065 per square foot with wide format)

 Pressing Labor = $.50 (To calculate this you want to take the cost of an employee you would trust to do production as your base for this figure.
 This should not be what you think you should make an hour for your time, even if you are the only employee.
 You have to look ahead on this one or you will price yourself out of the market.
 You also should assume that you are going to be pressing one at a time especially at the beginning because again you want efficiencies like pressing multiple at a time to improve your bottom line.)

-Packaging = $.30 (Even if you are going to hand-deliver your finished product to the customer, a legitimate business is going to put the finished goods in some sort of a package.
+Packaging = $.30 (Even if you are going to hand-deliver your finished product to the customer, a legitimate business will put the finished goods in some sort of a package.
 In this case, a poly mailer bag works great, but remember for other items that are breakable, this cost might be much higher)

 Additional Labor = $.75 (Many small businesses, especially 1 man operations totally miss on this, and when you do you will never be able to grow.
 Just like pressing labor, you need to factor this based on the cost of an employee.
 This should factor in the time it took someone to take the order, prep and print the job, and then the time to package and handle the job before delivery.)